KyleAMathews/backbone-helpers/README.md

 backbone-helpers
 ================

-Helpful extensions to Backbone.js or commonly used classes in Javascript-heavy apps.
+Extensions to Backbone.js or otherwise generally useful code.